adtm/tech-guidebook/jwt.md

 ```

 The main idea is that the information in the `payload` is encrypted in the `signature`.
 Therefore when checking if the `JWT` is valid, we check with the signature.
 If let's say you change the `payload` in the token, it will become in valid, because this change doesn't propogate to the `signature` which has the correct information.`

+## `Purpose`

+The main purpose of `session tokens` and `JWT's` is an opportunity to send data to the server without being affaid of someone tampering with it.
+If you would plainly send a `userId` to the server, anyone could just change the `userId` and make the same request, receiving information.

+The `JWT` are more commonly used nowadays, as there are less problems with the implementations.
+Like mentioned, various in memory caches where the token must be stored, availability and partition tolerance.

+Of course, if one would like to `blacklist` access to a specific token or to all of them, some state is required.
+Therefore having state is not a bad thing, it just adds extra complexity to the system.